agiliq/django-orm-cookbook/docs/and_query.rst

 .. image:: usertable.png

+If you are using :code:`django.contrib.auth`, you will have a table called :code:`auth_user`.
+It will have fields as :code:`username`, :code:`first_name`, :code:`last_name` and more.

+You qould frequnenty need to want to perform AND operation, to find querysets which match multiple criteria.

-Let's say we have a table called auth_user having fields as username, first_name, last_name,  email etc.., and we want to perform OR operation on it with firstname starting with 'R' AND'ing last_name starting with 'D'.
+Say you want to find users with :code:`firstname` starting with 'R' AND :code:`last_name` starting with 'D'.

-Our SQL query for the above condition will look somethng like
+Our SQL query for the above condition will look something like

 .. code-block:: sql